Josh-Wickens/find-me-football/README.md

 ___
 ___
 ## **Motivation** ##
 I have been in the situation myself where I have been new to an area, unfit and not enough friends to be able to go out and play a game of football.
-I have never played for a football team because I have never been brave enough to go to trials for a team because I didn't know if i would be good enough, fit enough or even in a position to commit to a team.
+I have never played for a football team because I have never been brave enough to go to trials for a team because I didn't know if I would be good enough, fit enough or even in a position to commit to a team.
 Find Me Football would have been that website that provided me a way of doing any of them with the help of everyone else being in the same boat.
 ___
 ___